 The Producer warrants that it is vested with all the rights necessary to produce and publicly present the Production and that the Production does not and the presentation of the Production will not infringe any copyright or other rights of any other work or any third party rights.

-The Producer grants Hull 2017 a non-exclusive, irrevocable, royalty-free world-wide licence in perpetuity to use and reproduce any element of the Production for all its non-commercial purposes and activities, including but not limited to use on the UK City of Culture website, the internet and Hull 2017’s Intranet and for archival, preservation and collections management purposes, filming and photography, marketing purposes, fundraising in relation to the Production, educational, publishing and exhibition purposes.
+The Producer grants Hull 2017 a non-exclusive, irrevocable, royalty-free world-wide licence in perpetuity to use and reproduce images and footage of the Production for all its non-commercial purposes and activities, including but not limited to use on the UK City of Culture website, the internet and Hull 2017’s Intranet and for archival, preservation and collections management purposes, filming and photography, marketing purposes, fundraising in relation to the Production, educational, publishing and exhibition purposes.

 Each party shall promptly notify the other if any claim or demand is made or action brought against them for infringement or alleged infringement of any Intellectual Property Rights which may adversely affect the Producer’s services or the supply, use or possession of any deliverable under this Agreement.